 When someone experiences both hyperactivity and inattention, it’s considered combined type ADHD.
 This is the most common manifestation of ADHD in youth.

-About 9% of all people experience an eating disorder at some point.¹⁸ Most eating disorders start in adolescence, with 75% of anorexia cases and 83% of bulimia cases beginning before 18.¹⁹ 81% of ten-year-old children are afraid of being fat²⁰, and elementary school-aged girls are made fun of most often for being overweight.²¹ So it’s easy to see how eating disorders have become so prolific.
+About 9% of all people experience an eating disorder at some point.¹⁸ Most eating disorders start in adolescence, with 75% of anorexia cases and 83% of bulimia cases beginning before 18.¹⁹ 81% of ten-year-old children are afraid of gaining weight,²⁰ and elementary school-aged girls are made fun of most often for being overweight.²¹ So it’s easy to see how eating disorders have become so prolific.

-Anorexia nervosa is what most people think of when they think about eating disorders; it’s also the most dangerous.
-People with anorexia will go to extreme lengths to lose weight, starving themselves because of what they perceive as flaws in their bodies.
-To be diagnosed with anorexia, you must exhibit all three of the following symptoms.
+Anorexia nervosa is what most people think of when they think about eating disorders; it’s also statistically the most fatal.
+People with anorexia will go to extreme lengths to lose weight or maintain being underweight, starving themselves because of what they perceive as flaws in their bodies.
+To be diagnosed with anorexia, you must exhibit all three of the following symptoms:

-The rate of anorexia nervosa doubled from 2006 to 2016, with a median age of onset at 14 years old.²² There are dozens of health consequences of the malnutrition that comes from anorexia, such as:
+The rate of anorexia nervosa doubled from 2006 to 2016, with a median age of onset at 14.²² There are dozens of health consequences of malnutrition from anorexia, such as:

 Binge eating disorder (BED) is like bulimia without purging or other compensatory behaviors.
 Binge eating is a compulsion, different from overeating around the holidays.
 The severity of the disorder depends on how often binges occur, and those with BED often experience a lot of shame, disgust, and guilt around their experiences.